How to Wash Blankets of Different Types Properly

 Cotton is also a natural fiber, making it hypoallergenic and ideal for individuals with sensitive skin.

-Here is how to care for cotton blankets:
+Here is how to wash blankets that are cotton and how to care for them:

 TIP: Avoid harsh chemicals as they can discolor your blanket and affect its softness.